 CAE Healthcare Adult Patient Simulator: iStan

-iStan is a high fidelity (interpret “as real as it gets”) adult manikin that is manipulated by instructors at a distance.
+iStan is a high fidelity (interpret “as real as it gets”) adult mannequin that is manipulated by instructors at a distance.
 This feature enables faculty to control the simulation from a remote location which fosters student independence and confidence while encouraging students to utilize available resources (equipment, manuals, peers, etc.).

 Students can perform physical examinations on iStan to assess his condition, recognize deterioration, or monitor his improvement.
 A complete physical examination includes the assessment of the patient’s vital signs (heart rate, respiratory rate, and blood pressure) and an assessment of the patient’s head, neck, abdomen, limbs, heart, and lungs.
 Instructors can manipulate all of these parameters and provide students the opportunity to hear, see, feel, and thus learn the differences between different conditions and disease states.

-In addition, the manikin is equipped with a wireless microphone and programmed with select sounds and phrases enabling him to communicate with students.
+In addition, the mannequin is equipped with a wireless microphone and programmed with select sounds and phrases enabling him to communicate with students.
 He can also produce life-like breath sounds, heart sounds, and lung sounds.
 He has palpable pulses, visual capillary refill, and pupillary response.

 A unique feature of iStan is his ability to secrete fluids.
 Clear fluid can be secreted from the eyes, ears, nose, mouth, crown of the head, and urethra while stimulated blood can be secreted from the chest and six other wound sites.
 The “patient’s” vital signs and symptoms will respond to blood loss and model that of a hemorrhaging individual.